This hearty and refreshing plant-based recipe for (Cowboy) Texas Caviar is everything!

 What to serve with Texas (cowboy) caviar:

-- As a topping for these taco lettuce cups or taco-stuffed smashed potatoes (I wasn't kidding about the tacos)
+- As a topping for these taco lettuce cups or taco-stuffed smashed potatoes.

 Other appetizer and dip recipes I know you'll love!